 We transitioned from showing stakeholders high-level screens and interactions to more personable, workflow-specific flows.
 Regularly opening the product to testing also gave our stakeholders an idea of the project development schedule.

-Keeping the color-coded workflow in mind, even while designing for just one stakeholder at a time, enabled me to identify features that facilitated end-to-end data transmission and communication.
+Keeping the color-coded workflow in mind enabled me to identify features that facilitated end-to-end communication.

 3. Seek out feedback by organizing feedback sessions.

-Feedback is the most powerful driver of my design decisions– whether it involves backtracking to a previous solution/decision or testing a range of hypotheses.
+Feedback is the most powerful driver of my design decisions– whether it involves backtracking to a previous decision or testing new assumptions.

 4. There is always someone I can serve better.

-It pays to go out of my way to get to know users, their habits and behaviors in person if I want to accommodate as many kinds of people as possible– tech geeks, busy bees, disabled users, etc.
+It pays to go out of my way to get to know user habits and behavior in person.